Being athletic helps you stay healthy, but it also puts you at risk for common athletic injuries.

 Those injuries range from minor sprains that sideline you for a few days to major injuries that could require surgery or even end your athletic career.

-Whether you’re active recreationally or play competitive sports, being aware of potential injuries can help you avoid them.
+Whether you’re active recreationally or play competitive sports, or even enjoy playing online games such as some of these best bingo sites, being aware of potential injuries can help you avoid them.
 Cutting your risks of injury helps you stay active and continue participating in the sports you love.

 Check out these nine common sports injuries and ways to prevent them.

 Sprains and strains are the same injuries, but they affect different tissues.
 Both happen when the tissue gets stretched farther than normal or torn.

 Sprains affect ligaments, which connect your bones to your joints.
 Ligaments in your ankles and wrists are susceptible to sprains.